Chriscastanuela/whats-cookin/README.md

 [Back to Main](#mainContents)
 <ul>
-    <li>Brett - </li>
+    <li>Bret - I greatly appriciated my team!
+Chris and Ian and I really meshed well, and they both would bring new elements to the project that they'd worked on in their own time.
+They also really showed me how to have good Github workflow, especially when it came to commenting on pull requests.</li>
-    <li>Ian - Working with and learning from Brett and Chris.
+    <li>Ian - Working with and learning from Bret and Chris.
 We collaborated well and had a great symbiotic relationship throughout the project.</li>
-    <li>Chris - Working with Brett and Ian was awesome.
+    <li>Chris - Working with Bret and Ian was awesome.
 They both had knowledge that I didn't have and we all really came together well to get the project completed.</li>
 </ul>

 ### Links to the Authors